AnishPanicker/BCG_Churn/README.md

 Primary Metric: AUC-ROC / Recall (to prioritize catching actual churners).

 Key Insight: While price sensitivity is a factor, seasonal contract renewal months and contract duration were significant predictors.

-4. Professional "Project Description" for your Git Bio "Predictive Churn Model for PowerCo (BCG Virtual Experience).
-Built a TensorFlow/Keras neural network to analyze customer price sensitivity and seasonal churn patterns.
-Focused on feature engineering of time-series data and handling highly imbalanced datasets (90/10 ratio)."